AuxStudio/react-native-simple-components/README.md

 * [x] Label - An icon and text label component.
 * [x] LoadingText - An animating loading component that represents a data fetch on text.
 * [x] NotificationIcon - A small notification type icon that contains a count value.
-* [x] Page - A component that acts as a page wrapper (useful for passing in custom width and heights to your pages during responsive testing).
+* [x] Page - A component that acts as a page wrapper for your scenes.
+Has a few helper props.
 * [x] RotatingChevron - A rotating chevron.
 * [x] ScrollHeader - An awesome image and tab bar header that animates into a HeaderBar on scroll (see it's props - TESTING)
 * [x] SmartImage - An image component that displays an ActivityIndicator while fetching images or a offline icon if offline or an error icon if error